 The negligent security and premises liability attorneys at Goldberg & Noone have successfully represented victims and their families who have suffered a serious, life-altering injury through no fault of their own.
 Criminal attacks, including sexual assault, shooting or stabbing, assault, robbery and even murder can be a result of negligent or inadequate security.

 Our clients need help in their efforts to obtain a financial settlement to help pay their huge medical bills, any lost wages they may have incurred from being unable to work, and pain and suffering for their injuries.
 Our law firm has been fighting for victims’ legal rights for a combined 80 years – we know what to do in working with law enforcement, security industry consultants and private investigators to make sure the property owners, managers and their insurance providers are held responsible for their negligence.

-One simple phone call to 888-461-2919 or 239-461-5508 will allow you to speak to one of our negligent security attorneys, at no cost to you.
+One simple phone call to 239-461-5508 will allow you to speak to one of our negligent security attorneys, at no cost to you.
 There is never any financial obligation to you unless we successfully recover a settlement or jury verdict on your behalf.
 If you prefer, you can fill out this simple form, and an attorney will contact you immediately.